grayerbeard/energyMaster/README.md

 # Running The Program From A Terminal Window
 When your first email is sent at program startup, Google will ask you to confirm that it is you.
 You will need to sign into the device email account that you created and go to the critical security email that Google sent you and confirm you originated the email before Google will allow emails to be sent from your Python program.

 Once you have created an account, start the energyMaster™ program.
-Type:
+Type: this after changing to the energyMaster folder. ( cd energyMaster )

     python3 energyMaster.py